 Examining the sentiment around your brand will help you in many different areas of your marketing presence.

-Of course, a detailed social media analysis contains not only hard numbers and sentiment analysis, but also estimated social media reach or location of your most active audience.
+Of course, a detailed social media analysis contains not only hard numbers and sentiment analysis, but also estimated social media reach of your most active audience.
 The more data you could analyse, the more accurate and actionable your analysis will be.

 Sentiment analysis is relatively new metric in marketing analysis, but it’s already proven to be one of the most important context metrics there is!